No fixed disk present

 If CMOS has the availability for Auto Detect, CMOS values should not need to be entered.

 Hardware is bad

-If all of the above have been checked and the issue persists it is likely that the computer may have bad hardware.
+If all the above have been checked and the issue persists, it is likely that the computer may have bad hardware.
 Below is a short listing of hardware that can cause this issue if bad.
 We suggest replacing the hardware in the below order.